A-Momin/noteshub/nts/notes_cicd.md

         -   Master-Agent Communication: Secure communication between Jenkins master (controller) and its agents might require these credentials.
         -   System Services: Used for integrating Jenkins with internal or system-level services.

--   **Global (Jenkins)**: Similar to the "Jenkins" scope, credentials with the "Global (Jenkins)" scope are accessible globally.
+-   **Global (Jenkins)**: Similar to the "Jenkins" scope, credentials with the **Global (Jenkins)** scope are accessible globally.
 They can be used in various configurations, but they may have a more limited scope than system-wide credentials.

     -   `Usage Scope`: